Fall of A.D. 32

 1. Passover Feast – The Passover Feast or Seder is the first feast of the Jewish year.
 The Passover Seder is a celebration of Israel’s exodus from the land Egypt (Exodus 12:2-11).
 Leviticus 23:5 repeats the ordinance of the feast.
 God declared that the Passover Seder was to be celebrated on 14th day of the New Year which corresponds now to Nisan 14 in the Jewish calendar (Mar./Apr.).
 Since the Jewish calendar is a lunar calendar the month of Nisan starts sometime in the month of March and sometime in April.
 The Passover Feast celebrated a) the rescue of the Jewish people from the Egyptians and b) it was and is a picture of our rescue from sin by the death of the Messiah, Jesus Christ, on a cross.
 (1 Corinthians 5:7).

-2. Unleavened Bread – The Feast of Unleavened Bread followed the day after the Passover Seder on Nisan 15 and lasted for seven days until Nisan 21 (Exodus 12:14-20; Leviticus 23:6-8; Matthew 26:17-20).
+2. Feast of Unleavened Bread – The Feast of Unleavened Bread followed the day after the Passover Seder on Nisan 15 and lasted for seven days until Nisan 21 (Exodus 12:14-20; Leviticus 23:6-8; Matthew 26:17-20).
 This feast is a reminder that God delivered them out of Egypt (Ex.
 12:17).
 The feast also speaks of Jesus’ holiness.
 He was the perfect lamb of God who takes away our sins.

-3. First Fruits – The Feast of First Fruits occurred on Nisan 16, three days after Passover (Leviticus 23:10).
+3. Feast of First Fruits – The Feast of First Fruits occurred on Nisan 16, three days after Passover (Leviticus 23:10).
 The feast celebrated the giving of the first fruits of the harvest to the priests – to God.
 Also the feasts symbolize Jesus’ triumphant resurrection as the first of the church saints from the grave since Pentecost (1 Corinthians 15:19-26).

-4. Weeks – The Feast of Weeks occurred fifty days after the start of the Feast of Unleavened Bread (Leviticus 23:16).
+4. Feast of Weeks – The Feast of Weeks occurred fifty days after the start of the Feast of Unleavened Bread (Leviticus 23:16).
 The day of Pentecost in Acts 2 occurred on the last day of the Feast of Weeks (June/May).
 It symbolizes the start of the New Covenant and a change in the ministry of the Holy Spirit towards those who believe in God.

-5. Trumpets – In Leviticus 23:24 the Israelites were told to blow the trumpets in celebration of this feast on the first day of the seventh month of the Jewish year.
+5. Feast of Trumpets – In Leviticus 23:24 the Israelites were told to blow the trumpets in celebration of this feast on the first day of the seventh month of the Jewish year.
 The date is Tishri 1 (Sept./Oct.).
 This feast celebrates Jesus Christ’s return for His bride, the church at the rapture.
 The rapture is associated in scripture with the blowing of a trumpet (1 Thessalonians 4:13-18 and 1 Corinthians 15:52).

-6. Atonement – The Day of Atonement (At-One-Ment) was established in Leviticus 23:27.
+6. Day of Atonement – The Day of Atonement (at-one-ment) was established in Leviticus 23:27.
 The date is Tishri 10 (Sept./Oct.).
 This feast celebrates our forgiveness of sins through faith in Jesus Christ.
 Today, Jews reject their Messiah.
 But a day is coming when Israel will repent of their sins and accept their Messiah which will occur at Jesus’ second coming just before the millennial kingdom.
 (Zechariah 12:10 and Romans 11:1-6, 25-36).

 7. The Hebrew word that is translated as “booth” in Leviticus 23:34 comes from the Hebrew word SUKKOT which means “shelter, pavilion or covering.”
 The Jews call this feast Sukkot which derives its name from the Hebrew word.